-The Company's RSUs are net settled by withholding shares of the Company's Common Stock to cover minimum statutory income taxes and remitting the remaining shares of the Company's Common Stock to an individual brokerage account.
-Authorized shares of the Company's Common Stock are used to settle RSUs.
+Upon the vesting of RSUs, the Company withholds a portion of the earned units to cover minimum statutory income and employment taxes and remits the net shares to an individual brokerage account.
+Authorized shares of the Company's Common Stock, or shares held in treasury from repurchases, are used to settle the RSUs.

-Under the 2018 Global Incentive Plan ("2018 GIP"), the Company may not grant RSUs with the right to participate in dividends or dividend equivalents prior to vesting.
+Under the 2009 Global Incentive Plan, as amended ("2009 GIP") and the 2018 Global Incentive Plan ("2018 GIP"), the Company may not grant RSUs with the right to participate in dividends or dividend equivalents prior to vesting.